Winter Stillness & the Body’s Deep Intelligence

 Stillness Is Preparation, Not Stagnation

-When we respect winter’s slower rhythm, we emerge into spring with more clarity, resilience, and vitality.
+Winter is not asking you to stop living—it’s asking you to listen more closely.
+When we respect winter’s slower rhythm, we emerge into spring with greater clarity, resilience, and vitality.
 Yin repair is what makes future growth possible.
 Without it, expansion becomes exhausting instead of sustainable.

 Water teaches us this lesson quietly.